-- The Durban Metropolitan Open Space System (D'MOSS) is a city wide layer that flags areas of environmental importance and is integrated with all municipal planning land use schemes as a controlled development layer.
-Members of the public therefore already have access to the city's environmental protection intentions and targets. - The Systematic Conservation Assessment dives a step further into the D'MOSS layer by categorizing ecosystems of importance, original and current spatial extents, protection targets for each ecosystem, as well as non-negotiables. - Update Durban's Biodiversity Strategy (previous iteration undertaken in 2017) regarding intentions and spatial priorities for biodiversity conservation. - Publish a 'rough guide' to ecosystem restoration (English and isiZulu versions) for use by communities and small contractors that implement restoration and ecosystem management work. - Publish an updated series of 'indigenous plant' posters and flashcards, for distribution to members of the public, including communities and small contractors that implement restoration and ecosystem management work.
-This will highlight plants suitable for use in indigenous gardens and locally restored ecosystems. - With regards to riverine ecosystems, eThekwini has completed an Transformative Riverine Management Programme that seeks to improve the condition of the city's 7400 km of rivers resulting in improved ecological infrastructure, hard infrastructure resilience and the creation of thousands of green jobs.
+- Updating Durban's Biodiversity Strategy (previous iteration undertaken in 2017) regarding intentions and spatial priorities for biodiversity conservation. - Publishing a 'rough guide' to ecosystem restoration (English and isiZulu versions) for use by communities and small contractors that implement restoration and ecosystem management work. - Publishing an updated series of 'indigenous plant' posters and flashcards, for distribution to members of the public, including communities and small contractors that implement restoration and ecosystem management work.
+This will highlight plants suitable for use in indigenous gardens and locally restored ecosystems.

+With regards to riverine ecosystems, eThekwini has completed an Transformative Riverine Management Programme that seeks to improve the condition of the city's 7400 km of rivers resulting in improved ecological infrastructure, hard infrastructure resilience and the creation of thousands of green jobs.

-The municipality's Ecological Restoration programs (for ecosystems prioritized under D'MOSS) and the stream cleaning interventions are all part of ecosystem based adaptation response to bring about infrastructure and community resilience against climate change shocks such as flooding, extreme heat and drought.
+The municipality's Ecological Restoration programmes (for ecosystems prioritized under D'MOSS) and the stream cleaning interventions are all part of ecosystem based adaptation response to bring about infrastructure and community resilience against climate change shocks such as flooding, extreme heat and drought.
 Both programmes have been included in the city's Covid-19 Economic Recovery Plan as they are major contributors to a green recovery while they create a lot of jobs for the vulnerable communities.